-A redundant feature might sometimes be more "useful" in predicting Y; this is captured using the formal notion of feature relevancy.
-This leads to the classical redundancyrelevancy trade-off in ML [17].
+A redundant feature might sometimes be more "useful" in predicting Y - captured using the formal notion of "feature" relevancy".
+This leads to the classical redundancy-relevancy tradeoff in ML [17].
 We provide some intuition.
-Suppose, in our example, that customers of rich corporations never churn and they are the only ones who do not churn; then Revenue is perhaps the most relevant feature, even though it is redundant.
+Suppose in our example, customers of rich corporations never churn and they are the only ones who do not churn, then Revenue is perhaps the most "relevant" feature, even though it is redundant.
 Thus, we would like to know if it is possible for some $F \in \mathbf{X}R$ to be more relevant than FK.
 Feature relevancy is often formalized using scores such as the mutual information I(F;Y) (a rigorous definition is given in the appendix) or the information gain ratio IGR(F;Y).
-A feature with a higher score is considered to be more relevant [17, 45].
-However, when we apply these two popular notions of feature relevancy to our setting, we realize that our information theoretic analysis hits a wall.
+A feature with a higher score is considered to be more relevant [18, 45].
+However, when we apply these two popular notions of feature relevancy to our setting, we realize that our information theoretic analysis "hits a wall".

-Theorem 3.1. $\forall F \in \mathbf{X}R, I(F;Y) \leq I(FK;Y)$
+THEOREM 3.1. $\forall F \in \mathbf{X}R, I(F;Y) \leq I(FK;Y)$

 PROPOSITION 3.2.
-It is possible for a feature $F \in X_R$ to have higher IGR(F;Y) than IGR(FK;Y).
+It is possible for a feature $F \in \mathbf{X}R$ to have higher IGR(F;Y) than IGR(FK;Y).

 The proofs are in the appendix.
-Basically, we get near-opposite conclusions depending on the score!
-If we use mutual information, features in $\mathbf{X}R$ are no more relevant than FK.
-Coupled with the earlier fact that $\mathbf{X}R$ is redundant, this suggests strongly that the join is not too useful and that we might as well stick with using FK as a "representative" of $\mathbf{X}R$ .
-However, if we use information gain ratio, a feature in $\mathbf{X}R$ could be more relevant than FK.
-This suggests that we should bring in $\mathbf{X}R$ by performing the join and let the feature selection method ascertain which features to use.
+Basically, we get nearopposite conclusions depending on the score!
+If we use mutual information, features in \mathbf{X}R are no more relevant than FK.
+Coupled with the earlier fact that \mathbf{X}R is redundant, this suggests strongly that the join is not too useful, and that we might as well stick with using FK as a "representative" of \mathbf{X}R .
+However, if we use information gain ratio, a feature in \mathbf{X}R could be more relevant than FK.
+This suggests that we should bring in \mathbf{X}R by performing the join and let the feature selection method ascertain which features to use.
 We explain this strange behavior intuitively.

-The domain of FK is likely to be much larger than any feature in $\mathbf{X}R$ .
-For example, there are fewer than two hundred countries in the world, but there are millions of employers.
+The domain of FK is likely to be much larger than any feature in \mathbf{X}R .
+For example, there are less than two hundred countries in the world, but there are millions of employers.
 Thus, EmployerID might have a much larger domain than Country in Employers.
-Mutual information tends to prefer features with larger domains, but information gain ratio resolves this issue by penalizing features with larger domains [17, 31].
+Mutual information tends to prefer features with larger domains, but information gain ratio resolves this issue by "penalizing" features with larger dencies in \mathbf{T} as FDs since we had assumed that there are no NULL values and that all feature domains are closed.

+domains [18, 31].
 This brings us back to square one with our original conundrum!
 It seems the information theoretic analysis is insufficient to help us precisely answer our core question of when it is safe to avoid a join.
-Thus, we now dive deeper into our problem by analyzing the effects of KFK joins on ML and feature selection from the perspective of the bias-variance trade-off, which lies at the heart of ML.
+Thus, we now dive deeper into our problem by analyzing the effects of KFK joins on ML and feature selection from the perspective of the bias-variance tradeoff, which lies at the heart of ML.

-3.2 The Join Strikes Back: KFK Joins and the Bias-Variance Trade-off
+3.2 The Join Strikes Back: KFK Joins and the Bias-Variance Tradeoff

-We now expose a "danger" in avoiding the join (using FK as a representative for $\mathbf{X}R$ ).
-Our intuition is simple: information theoretic arguments are generally applicable to asymptotic cases, but in the real world training datasets are finite.
+We now expose a "danger" in avoiding the join (using FK as a representative for \mathbf{X}R).
+Our intuition is simple: information theoretic arguments are generally applicable to asymptotic cases, but in the real world, training datasets are finite.
 Thus, we need to look to statistical learning theory to understand precisely how ML error is affected.
 We start with an intuitive explanation of some standard concepts.